Data Compliance

 Data masking is typically done while provisioning non-production environments, so the copies of data created to support test and development purposes are not exposing sensitive information.

-Unlike encryption, homegrown scripts or even synthetic data, an advanced, powerful data masking technology can do the following:
+Unlike encryption, homegrown scripts or even synthetic data, an advanced, powerful PII data masking technology can do the following:

 • Automatically identify sensitive data;